 It was from this small warren of underground rooms—beneath the vast government buildings of the Treasury—that Winston Churchill and his team directed troops in World War II.
 Designed to be bombproof, the whole complex has been preserved almost exactly as it was when the last light was turned off at the end of the war.
 Every clock shows almost 5 pm, and the furniture, fittings, and paraphernalia of a busy, round-the-clock war office are in situ, down to the colored map pins.

 During air raids, the leading government ministers met here, and the Cabinet Room is still arranged as if a meeting were about to convene.
 In the Map Room, the Allied campaign is charted on wall-to-wall maps with a rash of pinholes showing the movements of convoys.
-In the hub of the room, a bank of different-color phones known as the "Beauty Chorus" linked the War Rooms to control rooms around the nation.
-The Prime Minister's Room holds the desk from which Churchill made his morale-boosting broadcasts; the
+In the hub of the room, a bank of differently colored phones known as the "Beauty Chorus" linked the War Rooms to control rooms around the nation.
+The Prime Minister's Room holds the desk from which Churchill made his morale-boosting broadcasts;

 A great addition to the War Rooms is the Churchill Museum, a tribute to the great wartime leader himself.
-Different zones explore his life and achievements—and failures, too—through objects and documents, many of which, such as his personal papers, have never previously been made public.
-Although the War Rooms are underground, access is available for wheelchairs.